Hippi3Hack3r/Ubuntu_Cluster_Cloudlab/README.md

 to create a simple HPC cluster on a cloudlab expirement.

 What it does:
-* updates all the operating filesystems
+* updates all packages
-* installs slurm, openmpi, mpich
+* installs slurm, openmpi, mpich, libmpi, rdma-core, rdmacm-dev
 * installs NFS and mounts the /users directory (you can change this)
-* installs the latest version of tcpdump and libpcap
+* optionally installs the latest version of tcpdump and libpcap
+* optionally installs and configures libfabric and Sandia OpenSHMEM
 ### How to use
 1. Clone this repository onto your local machine.
 1. If you do not have ansible installed run runme.sh first.